-CARCommercial Claims Performance StandardsStandard IIBodily Injury & Uninsured/Underinsured MotoristRevision Date2016.05.31PagePage 5 of 5
+CARCommercial Claims Performance StandardsStandard IIBodily Injury & Uninsured/Underinsured MotoristRevision Date2019.04.26PagePage 5 of 5

-- 2. SCs must have a plan for training of special investigation and handling of suspicious and suspected fraudulent claims. - 3.
+- 2. SCs must have a plan to provide training for special investigation and handling of suspicious and suspected fraudulent claims. - 3.
 SCs must have a plan to provide training on claim reporting and fraud recognition to producers and their customer service representatives.

-CARCommercial Claims Performance StandardsStandard IIINo-Fault Personal Injury Protection Benefits HandlingRevision Date2016.05.31PagePage 1 of 3
+CARCommercial Claims Performance StandardsStandard IIINo-Fault Personal Injury Protection Benefits HandlingRevision Date2019.04.26PagePage 1 of 4

 - A. Screening Reports and Initial Investigation - 1.
 All new notices shall be screened by a person with sufficient experience and training to be able to identify warning signs requiring special inquiry or investigation or by an appropriate expert software system designed for fraud screening, and thereafter assigned by a person with sufficient experience and training. - 2.
 Initial investigation shall confirm that coverage is appropriate: - a.
 Date of loss within policy period and all policy coverage is in order. - b.
 Injured persons are eligible for no-fault benefits. - c.
 Private health insurance availability shall be verified and documented. - d.
 Injuries arise from use of a motor vehicle. - e.
 Massachusetts statute applies. - f.
 No exclusions apply, such as drunk driving, stolen car, or workers compensation. - 3.
 The setting of initial and subsequent reserves shall be timely, reasonable, and follow documented company policy. - B. Contacts - 1.
 Injured persons or their legal representative making a claim shall be contacted within 2 business days of the receipt of notice of injury for purposes of investigation and verification. - 2.
 The named insured, if not an injured party, shall be contacted within 3 business days of the receipt of notice of injury for purposes of investigation and verification. - 3.
-The insured operator, if not identified in B.1 or B.2, shall be contacted within 3 business days of receipt of notice of injury for purposes of investigation and verification. - 4.
+The insured operator, if not identified in B.1. or B.2., shall be contacted within 3 business days of receipt of notice of injury for purposes of investigation and verification. - 4.
 Necessary forms shall be mailed or, if preferred by the injured party, electronically sent to the address specified within 5 business days after notice of injury.

-CARCommercial Claims Performance StandardsStandard IIINo-Fault Personal Injury Protection Benefits HandlingRevision Date2016.05.31PagePage 2 of 3
+CARCommercial Claims Performance StandardsStandard IIINo-Fault Personal Injury Protection Benefits HandlingRevision Date2019.04.26PagePage 2 of 4

 - C. Medical Management - 1.
 SCs must establish a plan to maintain a continuing awareness of the disability claimed, the medical treatment, and whether the treatment and medical expenses are reasonable, necessary, and related to the motor vehicle accident. - 2.
-Any plan shall include historically utilized techniques such as timely independent medical examinations, medical bill reviews including but not limited to a determination of usual and customary charges, use of preferred provider organizations, managed care programs, and/or expert medical systems, as well as innovative approaches. - D. Fraud Handling
+Any plan shall include historically utilized techniques such as: (i) timely independent medical examinations; (ii) medical bill reviews, including but not limited to a determination of usual and customary charges, with or without the use of medical fee databases: (iii) use of preferred provider organizations, managed care programs, and/or expert medical systems; and (iv) other innovative approaches. - D. Fraud Handling - 1.
 Screening Process for Suspected Fraudulent Claims

-If in the course of the screening process or initial investigation discrepancies develop of a sufficiently serious nature or indications of potential fraud exist (such as accident of unusual circumstances, severity of accident, unusual number of injured passengers, prior index history, recognition of a pattern related to prior cases of fraud), the case shall be referred for special investigation and consideration given to referring the claim to IFB, NICB, or appropriate law enforcement agency for prosecution (See Appendix A for other indicators).
+If in the course of the screening process or initial investigation discrepancies develop of a sufficiently serious nature or indications of potential fraud exist (such as accident of unusual circumstances, severity of accident, unusual number of injured passengers, prior index history, recognition of a pattern related to prior cases of fraud), the case shall be referred for special investigation.
+Refer to Appendix A for other indicators.